Universal relations for a spin-polarized Fermi gas in two dimensions

 However, for higher partial waves, Tan's universal relations should be amended, since the short-distance behavior of interatomic interactions cannot simply be characterized by a single scattering parameter.
 More microscopic parameters need to be involved besides the scattering length (or scattering volume, or some quantity like that), such as the effective range, which may result in non-trivial corrections.
 As the simplest case of higher partial wave scatterings, the $p$-wave many-body systems have attracted both experimental and theoretical attention \cite{Regal2003T,Zhang2004P,Gunter2005P,Gaebler2007P,Ohashi2005B,Ho2005F,Cheng2005A,Iskin2006E,Idziaszek2006P,Idziaszek2009A,Peng2011,Peng2014}.
-Considering the finite-range effect, more contacts are needed when generalizing the $s$-wave contact theory to the $p$-wave case \cite{Yu2015U,He2016C,Peng2016L}.
-A natural question then arises: how can we define the $p$-wave contacts, so that they can capture all the universal relations just as that in the $s$-wave contact theory?
-There are mainly two ways to define the $p$-wave contacts to date.
-One is to define the $p$-wave contacts simply according to the adiabatic relations.
-Two contacts can then be defined, following the adiabatic variation of the energy with respect to the scattering volume and to the effective range \cite{Yu2015U}, respectively.
-However, such definitions of the $p$-wave contacts are not as elegant as we expect, since the subleading tail of the large-momentum distribution cannot fully be captured by the contact related to the effective range, and an extra term appears due to the center-of-mass (c.m.) motions of the pairs \cite{Peng2016L}.
-It has indeed been found experimentally that the measured contact related to the effective range cannot be regarded as the predicted contact by using adiabatic relations \cite{Luciuk2016E}.
-As a result, the applicability of the defined contacts are severely limited.
-In order to overcome such difficulties, another way of defining the $p$-wave contacts is introduced, according to the large-${\bf k}$ behavior of the momentum distribution and the removing of the divergence of the internal energy \cite{He2016C}.
-However, the contacts defined in such a way may affect the remaining universal relations, such as the short-distance, large-momentum, or high-frequency behavior of correlation functions.
+Considering the finite-range effect, more contacts are needed when generalizing the $s$-wave contact theory to the $p$-wave case \cite{Yu2015U,He2016C,Peng2016L,Luciuk2016E}.
+It is found that if one tries to define the contacts according to the adiabatic relations, the subleading tail of the large-momentum distribution cannot fully be captured, and an extra term appears, due to the center-of- mass (c.m.) motions of Cooper pairs \cite{Peng2016L}.
+This is a general feature of strongly interacting Fermi gases near $p$-wave resonances.
+Very recently, the $p$-wave contacts defined by the adiabatic relations for a two-dimensional (2D) Fermi gas are discussed in \cite{Zhang2017S}, and even the three-body contact is introduced in \cite{Zhang2016S} when taking the super Efimov effect into account.
+However, the full set of universal relations are still lack of being justified, such as the energy theorem, the short-distance behavior of the pair correlation function, and so on.